Some of these are so great. And if you liked that Gucci dress Dakota Johnson wore the other night on The Tonight Show, you’re in for a treat.

 Fug File: Fug The Cover

-[Photos and story: Marie Claire]
+[Photos: Marie Claire]

 These are good covers, and it feels nice to get to type that for once.

 This cover is so freaking good.
 It’s maybe the best cover I’ve seen on Teen Vogue, and it’s DEFINITELY got more personality and point of view than Old Lady Vogue has had in a while.
 Plus, the interview with Amandla Stenberg and Solange is well worth a read.
 It’s hard to believe she’s seventeen.
 Not because she’s so obviously smart, although she is — lots of seventeen-year-olds are smart! — but because she is so thoughtful and mature.
 I feel like I was in a constant state of immature flailing until I was about 32.
 (It makes sense that she and Kiernan Shipka are good friends; they seem like similarly composed women.)
 All that, and it’s so eye-catching.
 Well done, Teen Vogue.

 [Photos: Teen Vogue]